What I’ve learned from leading sales teams through collaborative, customer-centred change

 And let’s just say it.
-Sales people can be difficult to influence, especially the ‘high performers: “I smashed my targets and my customers love me – and you want me to change?
+Salespeople can be difficult to influence, especially ‘high performers: “I smashed my targets and my customers love me – and you want me to change?
 Good luck!”

-How to win the high stakes change game for your sales team
+How to win the high-stakes change game with your sales team

 The key question is: how do you engage and retain talent and exceed sales targets while trying to enact a more collaborative, customer-centred sales force?